gigsoll/gigsoll/README.md

 🇺🇦 I am from Ukraine

-📄 I am currently working at project to convert MD to standartized DOCX
+📄 I am currently working at project to quantize image to set color palette

 🐍 Learning python